CapituloJaverianoACM/community-service/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Building docker image

+Run `ng build --prod` to compile production code.
+By default, this compiled static code will be on dist/commu-service.

+Run `docker build -t commu-service:latest .` to build a docker image with the tag 'latest'.

+To run this image in a container called test, run `docker run -d -it -p 8080:80/tcp --name test commu-service:latest`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.